GrapheneCt/badapplevita/README.md

-# BadappleVita, but it's system application
+# PoC: BadappleVita, but it's system application

 aka version of BadappleVita that can be started simultaneously with the game.